chenzhivis/Analysis-of-Diamond-Features-and-Price-Prediction/README.md

 *  diamondpredict.sav -- the final prediction model I saved using pickle, for future use.

+*  Price Prediction and Feature Analysis.pdf -- the presentation of this project

 ## Some conclusions:

 * In the diamonds market, prices are like exponentially related to carat weight, as the carat weight get larger and larger, price increase faster and faster.
 One 2 carats diamond are much valuable than 2 one carat diamonds.
 This relationship is shown in the following plot: